-3,000-word limit Structured abstract of no more than 250 words, stating the background (Why was this report needed), objectives (What did you set out to do?), design (How did you go about doing it), setting/subjects (If this was a clinical trial, in what setting was it done and Original Articles who were the subjects), measurements, results (What did you discover), and conclusions.
-Please be sure to specifically identify the country of study in the Abstract within the Settings/Subjects section.
-Key Message: After the abstract, include a Key Message statement of 50 words or fewer to summarize the work and highlight its significance.
-Do not include any references in the Key Message.
-Maximum of eight (8) tables and/or figures Review Articles The reviews we publish are usually systematically constructed reviews, clearly following the relevant publication guidelines (such as PRISMA, RAMESES or ENTREQ) for the particular review style chosen.
+Original Articles 3,000-word limit Structured abstract of no more than 250 words Review Articles 5,000-word limit.
+The reviews we publish are usually systematically constructed reviews, clearly following the relevant publication guidelines (such as PRISMA, RAMESES or ENTREQ) for the particular review style chosen.
 JPM publishes different types of review papers including systematic reviews, narrative reviews, scoping reviews, meta-analysis, meta-ethnography, and realist review.
-We also publish umbrella review papers (this is a review on a specific topic that compiles all the evidence from published review papers to give a critical overview of current knowledge).
-5,000-word limit All manuscripts must be methodologically clear and rigorously conducted.
+We also publish umbrella review papers (this is a review of review papers on a specific topic and compiles all the evidence from published review papers to give a critical overview on a specific topic.

+All manuscripts must be methodologically clear and rigorously conducted.
 Please indicate in your abstract and the introduction section the exact type of review that best describes your manuscript.
 Please indicate in your manuscript the specific guideline (such as PRISMA, RAMESES or ENTREQ) you followed in writing your paper.
 If your review is registered (e.g. on PROSPERO) please indicate this in your cover letter and introduction section of the manuscript.
 Unstructured abstract of no more than 300 words.
-Maximum of ten (10) tables and/or figures Brief Report The results of preliminary studies, pilot programs, or small series on which an hypothesis can be formulated and tested in a subsequent study are good candidates for this category.
-1,500-word limit Structured abstract of no more than 150 words Brief Communications 500-word limit May include one figure OR table Maximum of four (4) references Editorials/Special Report • 1,000-word limit Case Discussions 2,000-word limit Structured abstract of no more than 150 words Format: Abstract; Introduction; Case Description; Discussion; References Letters to the Editor 500-word limit May include one figure OR table Reference citations are identical in style to those of full original articles, but should not exceed four(4).
-Palliative Care Specialists Series 3000 word limit (excluding abstract, tables/figures, references) Unstructured abstract (max 200 words) Topics must be pre-approved by the Series Editors to avoid multiple groups working on duplicate topics.
-Contact the editorial office with your idea/topic.
-Special Reports 2,000-word limit Unstructured abstract of no more than 150 words Fast Facts and Concepts 1,000-word limitNo abstract Personal Reflections Book and Media Reviews 1,000-word limitNo abstract
+Maximum of ten (10) tables and/or figures Brief Report 1,500-word limit Structured abstract of no more than 250 words Brief Communications 500-word limit May include one figure OR table Maximum of four (4) references Editorials/Special Report • 1,000-word limit Case Discussions 2,000-word limit Maximum of three (3) figures Maximum of two (2) tables Maximum of 20 references QI (Quality Improvement) Projects 3,000-word limit Structured abstract of no more than 250 words Study Protocols 3,000-word limit Structured abstract of no more than 250 words Letters to the Editor 500-word limit May include one figure OR table Maximum of four (4) references